AEFeinstein/Super-2024-Swadge-FW/tools/assets_preprocessor/README.md

 ### `.font.png`

-Font files are black and white `.png` images where each ASCII character from `' '` to `'~'` is drawn in order in a single line, and each character is underlined with a one pixel black line.
+Font files are black and white `.png` images where each ASCII character from ` ` (space) to `~` is drawn in order in a single line, and each character is underlined with a one pixel black line.
 These files are sliced into characters and processed into a `.font` file.
 A `.font` file is:

 ```
 Character height (one byte).
 All characters are the same height